wibus-wee/raycast-unblock/README.md

 > [!NOTE]
 >
-> If you modified the `PORT` in the `.env` file, you should modify activator script to make it work properly
+> If you modified the `general.port` in the `config.toml` file, you should modify activator script to make it work properly
 >
 > ```diff
 > - "http://127.0.0.1:3000"